Feline Leukemia Virus (FeLV)

 It appears that cats are the only species susceptible to infection with FeLV.
 Kittens are at significantly higher risk for contracting the disease than adult cats.

-FeLV is most commonly spread via the saliva of infected cats, either directly or by contaminated articles such as food and water dishes or toys.
+FeLV is most commonly spread from mother to offspring, transplacentally or more likely via nursing or grooming.
+Transmission is possible via the saliva of infected cats, either directly or by contaminated articles such as food and water dishes.
 FeLV can also be present in other secretions such as urine or feces, but this is less common.
-FeLV can be spread transplacentally from mother to offspring, but spread via nursing or grooming is more common.
 Airborne spread is not a concern.
 FeLV is not very durable in the environment.
 It is inactivated by most commonly used disinfectants.
-It can survive for up to 48 hours in a moist environment at room temperature.

 How is FeLV Diagnosed?